 11. Buying a too-small rug

 We get it — it’s so tempting to save money and opt for a smaller rug, but in our opinion, this is not the area to skimp.
 When rugs are too small for a space, the room automatically feels unfinished and bare.
 It’s better to shop at a more wallet-friendly brand and purchase a rug that’s the appropriate size for your room and your layout, rather than investing in a smaller (but high-end) piece.
 The go-to designer rule is to make sure at least the front legs of all your furniture sit easily on the rug.

-One of the most common small space design mistakes we see involves curtains, or lack thereof.
-We get it — if you’re tight on space, the last thing you want to do is block out natural light or city views.
+One of the most common decor mistakes we see involves curtains, or lack thereof.
+From passing on them altogether to opting for buying a too-short pair to save a bit of money, window treatments leave plenty of room for error.
 But curtains are like mascara for a designer — they make a space feel put together and complete.
-At Havenly, our rule of thumb is to always hang them wide and high: hang the curtain rod four to six inches above the window frame, and extend it outwards so that the curtains are just dusting the sides of the frame.
+Our rule of thumb is to always go high and wide: hang the curtain rod four to six inches above the window frame, and extend it outwards so that the curtains are just dusting the sides of the frame.
 That way, you’re not blocking any precious light.
 Second, curtains should touch the floor — no ankle crops here.
 Floor length curtains help create more visual height (particularly in a small space), and draw the eye upward.